Stocks gain, pushing the Dow Jones industrials over 36,000

 AP Business Writers

-Small-company stocks were little changed after surging a day earlier.
-The Russell 2000 rose less than 0.1%.
+Small-company stocks also bounced back from an early pullback, nudging the Russell 2000 index to its first all-time high since March.
+The Russell gained 3.74 points, or 0.2%, to 2,361.86.

 Technology stocks made solid gains.
-Cloud networking company Arista Networks surged 20.5% after giving investors an encouraging financial forecast following a strong third-quarter report.
+Cloud networking company Arista Networks surged 20.4% for the biggest gain in the S&P 500 after giving investors an encouraging financial forecast following a strong third-quarter report.

 Wall Street has been focusing on a steady flow of corporate earnings over the last few weeks.
 The results helped drive gains for the major indexes after a choppy summer when COVID-19 cases surged.
 That wave has since subsided, but rising inflation as the economy recovers remains a key concern.

-Investors are waiting for the latest comments from the Federal Reserve as it moves ahead with plans to ease the extraordinary support measures put in place at the beginning of the pandemic to shore up the markets and economy.
+Investors will be focused on the latest comments from the Federal Reserve’s latest policy meeting Wednesday, when the central bank is expected to disclose plans to ease the extraordinary support measures put in place at the beginning of the pandemic to shore up the markets and economy.

 “We all know the Fed is going to unwind, what’s not known is the language around employment and how the Fed frames what success looks like,” said Robert Schein, chief investment officer at Blanke Schein Wealth Management.